Hamilton Fish Park: Late 20th century to present

+The LPC considered designating the city's other ten WPA pools as official landmarks in 1990, but the Hamilton Fish Park Pool was excluded from consideration because it had been so heavily modified over the years.
 Fleischer, who was credited by local residents as the major advocate for the pool's restoration, sought to name the pool for himself.
 The pool was renamed in his honor in 1993, but parks commissioner Henry Stern (no relation to Robert Stern) ordered most of the new name plaques removed the next year.
 Henry Stern subsequently recalled that the pool's renaming may have been personally approved by his predecessor Betsy Gotbaum, rather than being approved by the New York City Council.

 NYC Parks continued to face financial shortfalls in the coming years, and the pools retained a reputation for high crime.
 For the summer of 1991, mayor David Dinkins had planned to close all 32 outdoor pools in the city, a decision that was only reversed after a $2 million donation from a trust created upon the death of real estate developer Sol Goldman and $1.8 million from other sources.
-Additionally, in the 1990s, a practice called "whirlpooling" became common in New York City pools such as Hamilton Fish Park, wherein women would be inappropriately fondled by teenage boys.
+Additionally, in the 1990s, a practice called "whirlpooling" became common in New York City pools such as Hamilton Fish Park, in which women would be inappropriately fondled by teenage boys.
 By the turn of the century, crimes such as sexual assaults had decreased in parks citywide due to increased security.
 A squash court, operated by nonprofit Public Squash, opened in 2018 at one of Hamilton Fish Park's handball courts.
 The court, the city's first public outdoor squash court, was in an enclosure measuring 18.5 ft tall with a surface area of 20 by 32 ft.
 A renovation of the park's playground commenced in June 2021.